00ed/Crime-Vision/README.md

 ---

-## What is VisionGuard?
+## What is Crime-Vision?

-VisionGuard analyses short surveillance video clips and classifies criminal activity across **13 crime categories** using a two-stage deep learning pipeline.
+Crime-Vision analyses short surveillance video clips and classifies criminal activity across **13 crime categories** using a two-stage deep learning pipeline.
 Upload a clip — the system tells you in under 300ms whether the footage is normal or flags the specific type of crime.

 Built as a portfolio project to demonstrate end-to-end ML engineering: dataset handling, model fine-tuning, production API design, and full-stack deployment.